 The meaning of standard deviation

 This statistic is used to measure the dispersion in a dataset.
 It shows you the average amount of variability or how far each value lies from the mean on average.
 This statistic is used with continuous data and shouldn’t be used with categorical data.
-Also, it has to be used with datasets that have a normal distribution.
-Some good examples are height, temperature, and length.1
+Furthermore, it has to be used with datasets that have a normal distribution.
+Some good examples are height, temperature, and length.

-Note that a low deviation means that the data points are closer to the mean.
+Note: A low deviation means that the data points are closer to the mean.
 A high standard deviation indicates that there is a wider range of values in the dataset.
-This particular example has a low deviation.2
+This particular example has a low deviation.

 The empirical rule